Kuraiyume/Mira/README.md

-*Make sure that when you're using Windows, run the installation and MIRA as administrator.
-As well as the executable file, run it as Administrator.
+*For executable file, run it as Administrator.
 (In Executable the Paste is not Ctrl+V, just click the Left Mouse Button Once to paste.)*

 ## Usage